 Flow of paperwork in THE Department:

 Work with your advisor to develop a budget for the project.
 Once this is prepared, fill out and submit the Travel Support Application form.
 The Department Assistant will contact you when your funding is approved or if any additional information is required.

 Flow of paperwork for TGS Conference Travel Grant

-- At least 30 days prior to the first day of travel follow the steps in flow of paperwork in department.
+- At least 30 days prior to the first day of travel follow the steps in flow of paperwork in the department.